art by chris chorrea

 Over the past year jessa has been exploring music on her own terms.
 In straying from industry connections and building new relationships with young musicians who are all trying to forge their own paths, jessa has come into her own and developed a more genuine sound.

-She has spent time refining her lyricism and writing style as well as gotten comfortable doing more experimental projects - working outside of the studio without the express goal of walking out with a hit has been a game changer in jessa’s development. jessa values the ability to make music that feels like her, not what people around her think will chart well.
+She has spent time refining her lyricism and writing style as well as gotten comfortable doing more experimental projects - working outside of the studio in with friends has become jessa's preferred method for creating.
+The goal is to make music that feels like her, not what people around her think she should sound like.

 "...This woman has a hell of a voice on her. ...‘Want Me’. ..this song is one of those soulful songs that has a hint of pop.
 For me, I absolutely loved the way she carries the melody of the song.
 She def hits the soul filling and also the pop in her music.
 I really can’t wait till she comes out with a full length album!"